omfen/fenntech-internal-system/replit.md

 This is a complete full-stack web application for inventory pricing and management built for FennTech.
 The system handles both PDF invoice processing and Amazon product pricing with two distinct calculation methods:

-1. **PDF Invoice Pricing**: Processes invoices, extracts items, applies category markups, adds 15% GCT, and converts to JMD
+1. **Intcomex Invoice Pricing**: Processes invoices, extracts items, applies category markups, adds 15% GCT, and converts to JMD (defaults to nearest $100 rounding)
 2. **Amazon Pricing**: Validates Amazon URLs, extracts prices, applies Cost+7% formula, then markup based on item value (80% under $100, 120% over $100)

 Both systems generate email reports to management and maintain comprehensive pricing history.
 The application features a modern React frontend with Node.js/Express backend using PostgreSQL for persistent storage.

-**Status: Fully functional and operational** - All PDF and Amazon pricing features implemented and tested with 162 JMD exchange rate.
+**Status: Fully functional and operational** - All Intcomex and Amazon pricing features implemented and tested with 162 JMD exchange rate.
 Amazon pricing uses manual entry approach for maximum accuracy.
+Mobile-responsive design completed with card-based layouts for all components.

 ## User Preferences